mabdinur/starterprojectspring/README.md

 }
 ```

 As seen in the setup of SecondService, create implement the TraceInterceptor interface to wrap requests to the SecondServiceController in a span.
 Then register this new handler by extending HandlerInterceptor.
 In effect, you will be taking a copy of InterceptorConfig.java and ControllerTraceInterceptor.java from SecondService and adding it to FirstService.
+The sample code can be found [here](#create-controller-interceptor).

+#### Create Client Http Request Interceptor

 Next, you will configure the ClientHttpRequestInterceptor to intercept all client HTTP requests made using RestTemplate.